Updated 17th January 2021.

-This came with two conditions: 1) Visitors must be fully vaccinated before travelling.
-2) They must spend their first 14 days on the island of Phuket.
-After that, they would be free to travel to other places in Thailand!
+Travel to the island comes with two conditions: 1) Visitors must be fully vaccinated before travelling.
+2) They must spend their first 7 days on the island of Phuket.
+After that, they are free to travel to other places in Thailand!

 In this article, we’ll try to answer all of the questions you might have about the Phuket Sandbox.
 And, as things are constantly changing, be sure to keep an eye on the TAT News website for Phuket Sandbox updates.

-To enter Thailand at the moment you must quarantine for 14 nights and 15 days in a special quarantine hotel in Bangkok.
+To enter Thailand at the moment you must complete a mandatory quarantine.
+For fully vaccinated travellers the length is 7 days, for non-vaccinated tourists arriving by air it is 10 days and for non-vaccinated tourists arriving by land, it is 14 days (in reality 14 nights and 15 days).
 During this time, you are not allowed to leave the hotel.
 (See up to date Thailand travel restrictions here.)

-On 1st July 2021, however, the Phuket Sandbox scheme allowed international travellers to skip this burdensome requirement and simply spend 14 days on the island of Phuket at the start of their Thailand trip in order to be able to travel to other parts of Thailand.
+On 1st July 2021, however, the Phuket Sandbox scheme was launched, allowing international travellers to skip this burdensome requirement and simply spend 14 days (now only 7 days) on the island of Phuket at the start of their Thailand trip in order to be able to travel to other parts of the country.
 (If you only plan to travel to Phuket, there is no minimum number of days that you need to stay on the island.)

 In order to take part in the Phuket Sandbox scheme, you must be fully vaccinated with a vaccine that has been approved by the World Health Organisation (WHO) or registered with the Thai Ministry of Public Health (MoPH).